Group Health Insurance is a key benefit aimed at helping your employees pay for medical care.

 - An FSA with an HMO, PPO, POS, or EPO.
 Having an FSA can help plan members pay for any copayments, coinsurance, and any other out-of-pocket costs using pre-tax dollars.

-As an employer, you can set up and offer health insurance to your employees, but you are not obligated to pay for the cost of the health insurance premiums.
+As an employer, you can set up and offer Group Health Insurance to your employees, but you are not obligated to pay for the cost of the health insurance premiums.
 However, companies that do offer health insurance are required by law to offer plans that are affordable to employees, which is defined as less than 9.5% of a full-time employee’s salary for single coverage.
 Employers that offer insurance plans that are not affordable may face penalties under the Affordable Care Act.

 Factors Affecting Cost

-As an employer, you have a number of choices about the health insurance that you offer that can influence the premiums you and your employees pay.
+As an employer, you have a number of choices about the Group Health Insurance that you offer that can influence the premiums you and your employees pay.
 Furthermore, your premiums can be affected by your location, as prices vary by city and state.

 The most important factor affecting the cost of insurance is your choice of benefits to offer, and type of plan.
 Plans that provide more benefits, such as PPOs, will cost more than plans with narrower networks, such as HMOs.
 Furthermore, choosing plans with higher copays, deductibles, coinsurance, and out-of-pocket expenses will lead to lower premiums.
 However, reducing benefits will increase expenses for your employees when they seek medical care.